 What Bitcoin Fixes

-intermediateBitcoin is not just an investment asset.
+IntermediateBitcoin is not just an investment asset.
 It is a fundamental alternative to the structural problems created by the fiat currency system.

 Praxeology is a deductive science of human action systematized by Ludwig von Mises.